kristintsk/Networking-for-Web-Developers/README.md

 - **Used `nc -l 3456`** to start listening on a port 3456.\
 opened another terminal and **used `nc localhost 3456`**
-     - received expected result: this way it is possible to send and receive messages in both windows
+     - received expected result: it is possible to send and receive messages in both windows

-- **Used `ip route show`** to print the routing table in Linux (`ip r` gives exactly the same result) The routing table is used to show you where various different network subnets will be routed to.
+- **Used `ip route show`** to print the routing table (`ip r` gives exactly the same result) The routing table is used to show you where various different network subnets will be routed to.
      - received expected result, the output format is not so easy to read.
-So I tried `netstat -rn` (needed `sudo apt install net-tools` first) and the output looks neat, easy to read.
+     - **used `netstat -rn`** (needed `sudo apt install net-tools` first) and the output looks neat, easy to read.
 The same output format comes with `route -n`

 - **Used `host delfi.ee`** that sends a query to Delfi DNS server which can in turn retrieve records from other servers on the internet.
      - received expected result: delfi.ee and delfi.ee mail hosts IPv4 addresses.
-     - I also **used `host -t a amazon.com`** which gives only delfi.ee hosts IPv4 addresses (no mail handlers).
+     - I also **used `host -t a delfi.ee`** which gives only delfi.ee hosts IPv4 addresses (no mail handlers).

 - **Used `host -t aaaa google.com`** to see a domain or subdomain to an IPv6 address -t means type